marlonecobos/kuenm/README.md

 ### Extrapolation risk analysis

-If transfers were performed at the moment of creating final models, risks of extrapolation can be assessed using the *ku.enm.mmop* function.
-This function calculates Mobility-Oriented Parity (MOP) layers by comparing environmental values between the M area and one or multiple areas or scenarios to which ecological niche models were transferred.
-The layers produced with this function help to visualize were there is strict extrapolation risks and different similarity levels between the projection areas or scenarios and the M (calibration area).
+If transfers were performed when creating final models, risks of extrapolation can be assessed using the *ku.enm.mmop* function.
+This function calculates mobility-oriented parity (MOP) layers (Owens et al., 2013) by comparing environmental values between the calibration area and one or multiple regions or scenarios to which ecological niche models were transferred.
+The layers produced with this function help to visualize were strict extrapolation risks exist, and different similarity levels between the projection regions or scenarios and the calibration area.
 Results from this analysis will be written for each set of variables inside an specific data (Figure 1, dark green areas).

 ``` r
 help("ku.enm.mmop")